kbenoit/ITAUR/README.md

 ### Module 7: Tell us about your problems

 *  This session is intended for students to describe their own challenges and for the instructors to describe how to solve them.
 If you have some data you'd like us to work on live, as part of our interactive answers to your problems, you are encouraged to put them somewhere that can be accessed online, so that we will be able to access them in the class.
+Feel free to file issues at https://github.com/kbenoit/ITAUR/issues or even [fork the repository](https://help.github.com/articles/fork-a-repo/), [make a change, and issue a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) to correct it!